2008 Atlantic hurricane season: Tropical Storm Cristobal

 The precursor disturbance to Cristobal produced up to 6 in of rain in Florida, blocking storm drains and causing street flooding.
 Some 35–40 cars were pulled from submerged streets in Marco Island, with some vehicles submerged in as much as 2 ft of water.
-Generally lesser rainfall totals occurred across the Southeastern United States, though record daily accumulations around 3.43 in resulted in minor flooding in Wilmington, North Carolina.
+Rainfall reached 5.56 in in Wilmington, North Carolina.
+There was minor flooding in the city.
 Moisture from the tropical cyclone became intertwined with an approaching frontal system, producing a maximum rainfall total of 6.5 in in Baccaro, Nova Scotia.
 Basements were flooded and roads were washed out along the Atlantic coast of Nova Scotia.
+A sailor from Connecticut was rescued 250 km to the southeast of Halifax when his ship capsized in stormy seas.